 SecretsSecrets are always private.
 When creating them, you can optionally choose subscribers groups so that they can see the secret.
 If you don't choose any, only you and your co-authors will be able to see it.
-When creating a secret, you can choose one or more groups from the list: You can also edit the secret and change this setting afterward.
+When creating a secret, you can choose one or more groups from the list.
+Afterwards, you can also edit the secret and change the subscriber groups, of course.

 MapsMaps have different parameters to set their level of privacy.
-You can make the whole map available to subscribers only from the Configuration tab you will find in the map edit page:
+You can make the whole map available to subscribers only from the Map Settings (Display & Privacy) tab you will find in the map edit page: